ubccr/xdmod-python/docs/developing.md

     python3 -m pip install --upgrade python-dotenv pytest
     ```
 1. Create an empty file in your home directory at `~/.xdmod-data-token` with permissions set to 600.
-1. With an [https://xdmod.access-ci.org](ACCESS XDMoD) account with "User" as the Top Role, create an API token if you do not already have one (sign in and click My Profile -> API Token).
+1. With an [ACCESS XDMoD](https://xdmod.access-ci.org) account with "User" as the Top Role, create an API token if you do not already have one (sign in and click My Profile -> API Token).
 1. Add the following line to the file `~/.xdmod-data-token`, replacing `<token>` with your token.
     ```
     XDMOD_API_TOKEN=<token>